Cydonia01/machine-learning/Part 3 - Classification/Decision Tree Classification/README.md

 ## Files

 - `Social_Network_Ads.csv`: Dataset used for training/testing.
-Can be ound in parent directory.
+Can be found in parent directory.
 - `decisiontree.py`: Main Python script with full model pipeline.
 - Visualizations of decision boundaries for both training and test sets.